Tbull187/webpack-boilerplates/README.md

 # Webpack Boilerplate

+Originally forked from [@geniuscarrier](https://github.com/geniuscarrier)'s webpack boilerplate, but updated to webpack 3.x with a handfull of improvements.

-A webpack3 boilerplate that includes the following libs:
+A webpack3 boilerplate that includes the following libraries:

 * jQuery
 * bootstrap